-In the spin formalism, one may attempt to introduce an angle operator $\hat{\varphi}$ conjugate to the spin projection operator $\hat{S}^z$, in analogy with the canonical commutation relation between position and momentum, $[\hat{x}, \hat{p}] = i\hbar$.
-The intuitive goal is to write a similar relation, $[\hat{\varphi}_i, \hat{S}_j^z]=i\delta_{ij}$, suggesting that $\hat{\varphi}_i$ represents the angular coordinate of the spin on the site $i$.
-However, such a definition encounters fundamental difficulties, and unlike the position-momentum pair, the operator $\hat{S}^z$ possesses a discrete and bounded spectrum, with eigenvalues $m = -S, -S+1, \dots,S-1, S$.
+In the spin formalism, one may attempt to introduce an angle operator $\hat{\varphi}$ that is conjugate to the spin projection operator $\hat{S}^z$, in analogy with the canonical commutation relation between position and momentum $[\hat{x}, \hat{p}] = i\hbar$.
+The intuitive goal is to write a similar relation $[\hat{\varphi}_i, \hat{S}_j^z]=i\delta_{ij}$, suggesting that $\hat{\varphi}_i$ represents the angular coordinate of the spin on the site $i$.
+However, such a definition encounters fundamental difficulties; unlike the position-momentum pair, the operator $\hat{S}^z$ possesses a discrete and bounded spectrum with eigenvalues $m = -S, -S+1, \dots,S-1, S$.
 Consequently, it is impossible to define a self-adjoint operator $\hat{\varphi}$ that is truly conjugate to $\hat{S}^z$ while maintaining periodicity and proper Hermiticity.
-The angle variable is inherently compact, $\varphi \in [0, 2\pi)$, whereas the canonical commutation relation assumes an unbounded conjugate pair.
+The angle variable is inherently compact $\varphi \in [0, 2\pi)$, whereas the canonical commutation relation assumes an unbounded conjugate pair.
 A similar problem occurs in the investigation of the famous problem of the phase operator \cite{ps48.5,pr6.367}.
 In the context of spin dynamics, Jude and Lewis \cite{pl5.190,nc2.332} showed that the operators $\hat{S}^z$ and the associated angular variable $\hat{\varphi}$ satisfy the commutation relation $[\hat{\varphi}_i,\hat{S}_j^z]=i\delta_{ij}[1-2\pi\delta(\varphi_i-\pi)]$, where the angular variable $\hat{\varphi}$ is expressed as a 2$\pi$-periodic function of an unbounded angle $\phi$.
-Here, since we are imposing small angles, $\varphi_i\ll \pi$, and we will adopt that $[\hat{\varphi}_i,\hat{S}_j^z]=i\delta_{ij}$.